McCarthy Still Best to Lead GOP as Speaker

 The Commitment for America was the McCarthy-inspired, conservative manifesto on which Republican House candidates ran.

-Some are already voicing doubts and raising the specter that McCarthy is incapable of getting what is called “the magic 218”—a majority of the 435 member House required to elect the Speaker and determine control of the House when Congress convenes January 3.
+Some are already voicing doubts and raising the specter that McCarthy is incapable of getting what is called "the magic 218" — a majority of the 435 member House required to elect the speaker and determine control of the House when Congress convenes Jan.
+3.

 But they are forgetting the real question: If not McCarthy, then who?

-After interviewing dozens of Congressmen there is no member I could find who could both unite all wings of the party at the same time keeping former President Trump’s strong support.
+After interviewing dozens of House members there is no one I could find who could both unite all wings of the party at the same time keeping former President Trump's strong support.

 Except for Kevin McCarthy.

-Their complaints range from McCarthy not being forcefully conservative enough to his failure to see that the “Red Wave” many predicted for November 8.
+Their complaints stem from McCarthy not being forcefully conservative enough to his failure to see that the "red wave" many predicted for Nov.
+8.

 The truth is that issue after issue McCarthy has been a strong conservative.